jilliandanielle/playground-may-2021/README.md

     }
 ```

+To mock test an upload
-- Deploy
+- Navigate to Lambda
-- Nagivate to S3 and upload your file to the S3 bucket.
-- Test
+- Configure Test Events
+- Under "S3" replace "example-bucket" with the name of your bucket
+    - "playground-s3-silly-panda"
-- Check the logs to make sure it works!
-You should see the contents of the file in the output.
+- Under "object" replace "test/key" with the name of the csv file
+    - playground-marvel.csv
+- Save
+- Click on test to simulate a CSV upload (trigger)
+- Check the _Execution Results_

 6. Create the DynamoDB Table
     - Navigate to DynamoDB in a new tab.
 Important!
 Make sure you are in the same region as your Lambda Function.